onap/sdc/integration-tests/playwright-tests/README.md

 - `chromeCreateButton` vs `formSaveButton`: both carry `data-tests-id="create/save"`, so an unscoped selector is ambiguous.
 Always scope by the wrapper class.

-### Settle detection
+### Settle detection — and why it is not synchronisation

-`settles(page)` mirrors `AdditionalConditions.pageLoadWait()` from the Selenium suite — the
+`settles(page)` derives from `AdditionalConditions.pageLoadWait()` in the Selenium suite, minus the AngularJS branch: `document.readyState === 'complete'` and an idle `jQuery.active`.
-predicate CI actually gates on (readyState, `jQuery.active`, `$rootScope.$$phase`, `$http.pendingRequests`, one `$timeout` flush).
 Prefer it over `waitForTimeout`.

+**Do not add Angular's testability hook to it.** `window.getAllAngularTestabilities` is there, but Angular 5's `isStable()` includes `!hasPendingMacrotasks`, and zone.js treats a repeating timer or an animation-frame loop as a macrotask that never completes — so Composition, Deployment and Catalog are never "stable" and the predicate becomes an unconditional hang (five tests timed out this way in CI run 31798342250).
+Same reason Protractor needed `waitForAngularEnabled(false)`; the product's `ProgressService` dodges it from the other side with `ngZone.runOutsideAngular()`.

-It returns **`false` rather than throwing** when the page is frozen: a `page.evaluate()` that never resolves means the Angular zone is blocked, which is the classic ngUpgrade hang signature, and it must fail loudly instead of timing out opaquely.
+It returns **`false` rather than throwing** when the page is frozen: a `page.evaluate()` that never resolves means the Angular zone is blocked, which is the classic hang signature, and it must fail loudly instead of timing out opaquely.

-The `window.angular` branch self-disables once CR 3 removes AngularJS.
-That is intentional, not a silent weakening — with no digest cycle there is nothing else to wait for.
+**Do not treat it as a wait for the page you navigated to.** It cannot be one.
+AngularJS is gone (`4a302206e`), so `readyState === 'complete'` and an idle jQuery are both already true the moment an in-page hash assignment returns.
+Measured on the 2026-08-14 CI run: 96 invocations across the suite, every single one satisfied on its **first** evaluation, and not one 500 ms back-off anywhere in the run.
+Anything measured straight afterwards is reading the *previous* tab, or an empty shell.

+That is why:

+- `gotoWorkspaceTab()` waits for `SEL.workspaceRoutedTab` — the element the workspace outlet activates — before returning, and `workspace-navigation.spec.ts` pins that contract with a bare `count()` (a web-first matcher there would retry and pass whether or not the helper waited);
+- every assertion after a navigation either polls or uses a web-first matcher.

+**A polled value must distinguish "absent" from "expected".** `workspace-gutter.spec.ts` polled `routedPaddingLeft` to `0` while `measure()` reported a missing element as `0` — so the assertion passed with no tab mounted at all, for both canvas tabs, 68 ms after the hash change.
+Report absence as `null`, or anchor the poll on the element's presence first.

+**Prefer identity over tag names in hit tests.** `elementFromPoint` returns the innermost box, and in this app that is a `<div>` almost everywhere — `.workspace-tab-title` is a div, and every routed tab's template roots at one.
+Comparing the hit *tag* against the routed component's tag therefore never fails; ask whether the element you expect **is** the hit node or contains it (`workspace-tab-title.spec.ts`'s `titleIsTopmost`, `workspace-topbar-controls.spec.ts`'s `hitSelf`).

 ---